 Let me run through a few personal experiences with significant decisions and risks.

 With folks buying their first home, the question always arises, should you lock in your interest rate, or should you go with a lower but floating interest rate?
 When I was looking at houses for the first time, I locked in at 11%, thinking I was getting a great deal (given interest rates had been at 18% previously), so I locked in for five years.
 The decision was made because we could afford the payments at that rate and didn’t want any surprise increases in our budget.

-In hindsight, the decision was wrong because interest rates dropped quickly, but I don’t view that as a bad decision, more conservative.
+In hindsight, the decision was wrong because interest rates dropped quickly.
+I don’t view that as a bad decision, just a more conservative one.

 I now live on a floating interest rate loan vehicle to withstand a sudden sharp interest rate increase.